What do I need in a Backcountry Survival Kit?

 Other items I carry in my survival kit include:

 Goatskin Gloves: Endure Goatskin Gloves: Hands are key to your survival.
 I wear these gloves at all times possible in the backcountry.
 Your hands are not nearly as tough as you may think.
 It is important to protect them and these gloves get the job done.
-For essential survival gear, goatskin gloves are a must as goatskin is a closed cell leather so they gloves will not shrink and harden like other leathers do.
-Goatskin gloves remain soft, supple and will protect your hands for years as the most likely area to wear, the palm is reinforced with a thick layer of leather.
+For essential survival gear, goatskin gloves are a must as goatskin is a closed-cell leather so they gloves will not shrink and harden as other leathers do.
+Goatskin gloves remain soft, supple and will protect your hands for years as the most likely area to wear, the palm is reinforced with protective padding.